cstein/tabulated-spectra/README.md

 ## How can I contribute?
 It is very easy to contribute: (1) Fork this repository.
 (2) Add your own tabulated data (including references to the original work so it can be properly cited) and (3) make a pull request.

+An excellent tool you can try out is the [WebPlotDigitizer](http://arohatgi.info/WebPlotDigitizer/) to help you extract that data.

 ## I have original tabulated data I want to contribute
 Perfect!
 Follow the same procedure as above.